madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

 - Display the result of the addition

 There is no machine code stored in some EEPROM.
-The program is hardcoded, from the 10 outputs of the controller we wire each pin to execute one instruction.
+The program is hardcoded, from the 10 outputs of the controller we wire each pin to execute one specific instruction.
 Idealy, the program would look like this:
-- 1 Clear Register 1 and 2
+- 1 Clear Register 1
+- 2 Clear Register 2
-- 2 Clear Adder output
+- 3 Clear Adder output
-- 3 Display Adder result on 7-Segment Display
+- 4 Display Adder result on 7-Segment Display
-- 4 Read Register 1 from input
+- 5 Read Register 1 from input 1
-- 5 Read Register 2 from input
+- 6 Read Register 2 from input 2
-- 6 Add Register 1 and 2
+- 7 Add Register 1 and 2
-- 7 Display Adder result on 7-Segment Display
+- 8 Display Adder result on 7-Segment Display
-- 8 Nop
 - 9 Nop
 -10 Nop

+Display Limitation: In v1, we can only display number from 0 to 9, we cannot display number from 10 to 15.

 ## Architecture